 After taking BTC’s culinary arts courses, you can graduate with an Associate of Applied Science degree in culinary arts and let your career take you wherever you want to go: restaurants, bakeries, pastry shops, hotels, schools and universities, hospitals, and catering companies.
 Graduates of BTC’s Culinary Arts programs are trained for jobs as: sous chefs; line, pantry and prep cooks; bakers; deli workers; food managers; and caterers.
 Employment opportunities for those with culinary arts degrees are expected to be plentiful as new restaurants and bars open, creating new positions; outgoing employees also will need to be replaced.

 About 76% of BTC Culinary Arts program students are employed within nine months of graduation.
 The average annual wage in culinary field is $52,416, with an earning potential of about $63,419 per year.*

 • 72% job placement rate in 2017-18 (for students graduating in 2016-17)

 • 69% job placement rate in 2016-17 (for students graduating in 2015-16)

 • 84% job placement rate in 2015-16 (for students graduating in 2014-15)

 $42,286 starting annual wage

 $63,419 potential annual wage

 Employment and wage data sources

-The Culinary Arts Program is accredited by the Accrediting Commission of the American Culinary Federation Foundation and maintains an exemplary ranking.
+The Culinary Arts Program is accredited by the Accrediting Commission of the American Culinary Federation Foundation.